Webbing & Strapping

 Compression webbing straps are the most standard straps on internal frames backpacks.
-These kind of straps let you compress the size of the pack to create a compact package that is easier to handle.
-A good pack will need to be able to contort for those hot summer trips or those colder fall or spring trips, where you'll need to bring more stuff to keep warm.
+These kinds of straps let you compress the size of the pack to create a compact package that is easier to handle.
+A good pack will need to be able to contort for those hot summer trips or colder fall or spring trips, where you'll need to bring more stuff to keep warm.
 A pack can have a crazy three compression straps or a frugal one strap, depending on the kind of pack you get.
-There are many types of compression packs but they all basically go off the same theory.
+There are many types of compression packs but they all go off the same theory.
 All compression straps are made from an intertwined fabric called webbing.

 Sleeping Bag Webbing Compression Straps

 Sometimes manufacturers include compression straps made from webbing and buckles that are used for the sleeping bag part of the pack.
 We all know how much of a pain it is to stuff sleeping bags.
 These straps attach when the bag is stuffed part of the way into the pack make it easier to tighten.
 This is especially nice in the winter when the bags are huge and the stuffing is noticeably more difficult.
 Or if you need to pack a tent, they can also go in the sleeping bag compartment.

 To help carry your load a lot of packs include sternum straps.
 These run across your sternum or chest and attach to the two side straps.
 They help take the pressure off your shoulders and pack, making your load easier to carry.
 Your range of motion will also be improved when on your backpacking trip or beautiful hike, especially if the terrain is rough or difficult to maneuver.